MediaComem/comem-archidep/ex/one-chat-room-deployment.md

 > **Hints:**
 >
-> * You will find the command required to run the application in [the project's
+> * You will find the correct command to run the application in [the project's
 >   `README`][readme].
 > * You may want to set the `PORT` environment variable to choose the port on
 >   which the application will listen.
 You can use the publicly accessible 3001
 >   port temporarily for testing, but you should use another free port that is
 >   not exposed to complete the exercise, since one of the requirements is to
 >   expose the application only through nginx.

+Once you have enabled and started the service, it should start automatically the next time you restart the server with `sudo reboot`.